syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* array: The arrays to append.
+* array: The arrays to  be appended vertically.